Jacob-Gingleheimer/cuckooautoinstall/doc/Readme.rst

 It means that you can throw any suspicious file at it and get a report with details about the file's behavior inside an isolated environment.

-We created this at `Buguroo Offensive Security <http://www.buguroo.com>`_ initially to make the painful cuckoo installation quicker, easier and painless
+The original file was created by the team at `Buguroo Offensive Security <http://www.buguroo.com>`_  to make the initial installation quicker, easier and a little less painful.

+I have since "improved" the script by adding Volatility 2.5 and generating more log files (to troubleshoot any errors/issues).

 Supported systems
 -----------------

-Most of this script is not distro dependant (tough of course you've got to run it on GNU/Linux), but package installation, at this moment supports only debian derivatives.
+This script is designed for Ubuntu 14.04 and worked for me on 1 October 2016.
+I think it will work on Debian, but no guarantees.

 Also, given that we use the propietary virtualbox version (most of the time OSE edition doesn't fulfill our needs), this script requires that they've got